-A section of the letter from GFOA Technical Services Director Michele Mark Levine to the City of Paducah announcing our 29th award reads, “The CAFR has been judged by an impartial panel to meet the high standards of the program, which includes demonstrating a constructive ‘spirit of full disclosure’ to clearly communicate its financial story and motivate potential users and user groups to read the CAFR.”
+A section of the letter from GFOA Technical Services Director Michele Mark Levine to the City of Paducah announcing our 29th award reads, “The Report has been judged by an impartial panel to meet the high standards of the program, which includes demonstrating a constructive ‘spirit of full disclosure’ to clearly communicate its financial story and motivate potential users and user groups to read the Report.”

-In addition to the financial reports, the CAFR includes an artistic element on the cover.
+In addition to the financial reports, the document includes an artistic element on the cover.
 Since the early 1990’s, the City has commissioned Janice Crosno of Paducah to provide a pen and ink drawing of a site unique to Paducah.
-Crosno drew Paducah Fire Station No. 1 on Washington Street for the most recent CAFR.
+Crosno drew Paducah Fire Station No. 1 on Washington Street for the most recent edition.
 The drawings are displayed in the Finance Department at City Hall.

 Date of release: September 10, 2020